Danny Michel

-Danny Michel is a Canadian songwriter and producer.
+Danny Michel (born January 31, 1970) is a Canadian songwriter and producer.

 Highlights

-In 2003 Danny was nominated "New Artist of the Year" by the Canadian Juno Awards.
-Between 2006 & 2015 Michel performed over 75 times as the musical guest on Stuart McLean's The Vinyl Cafe.
-In 2008 "Feather, Fur & Fin" landed on the Playlist for the Planet released by the David Suzuki Foundation.
+In 2003, Michel was nominated "New Artist of the Year" by the Canadian Juno Awards.
+Between 2006 and 2015, he performed over 75 times as the musical guest on Stuart McLean's The Vinyl Cafe.
+In 2008, Feather, Fur & Fin landed on the "Playlist for the Planet" released by the David Suzuki Foundation.
 Michel performed on Suzuki's Blue Dot Tour as well as his 75th birthday party in 2011.
 In 2019, Michel performed for Dr. Jane Goodall at her 85th birthday party in Toronto.
-In 2022 his single “Don’t Be So Hard on Yourself” was CBC’s TOP 20 #1 voted song of the year in 2022.
+In 2022, his single “Don’t Be So Hard on Yourself” was CBC's TOP 20 #1 voted song of the year.

 Belize & The Garifuna Collective

-In 2011 Michel relocated to Belize to record with The Garifuna Collective, an Afro-Amerindian cultural group, on the album Black Birds Are Dancing Over Me.
+In 2011, Michel relocated to Belize to record with The Garifuna Collective, an Afro-Amerindian cultural group, on the album Black Birds Are Dancing Over Me.
 The album landed a Juno Award nomination in the world music category and a sold-out summer tour of North America with The Garifuna Collective as his band.
-In June 2013, the album was long-listed for the 2013 Polaris Music Prize and released in Canada on Six Shooter Records and worldwide on Cumbancha Records.
+In June 2013, the album was long-listed for the 2013 Polaris Music Prize.
+It was released in Canada on Six Shooter Records and worldwide on Cumbancha Records.

 The Ocean Academy School Fund

-While in Belize, Michel created "The Danny Michel Ocean Academy Fund", helping raise scholarships for the Caye Caulker Community School, a small non-profit community high school.
-To date his fund has raised over $125,000.00 USD for the school.
+While in Belize, Michel created the Danny Michel Ocean Academy Fund, helping raise scholarships for the Caye Caulker Community School, a small non-profit community high school.
+The fund has raised over $125,000.00 USD.